All Episodes

 I'm telling you what your regime is saying.

-Now, if you've got a regime that will lie like this, one puff of one cigarette, second-hand cigarette smoke, can cause a bystander to have a heart attack.
+Now, if you've got a regime that will lie like this, one puff of one cigarette, secondhand cigarette smoke, can cause a bystander to have a heart attack.

-If they'll say that, they will say it that they have no credibility as far as I'm they never have had with me.
+If they'll say that, they will say they have no credibility as far as I'm concerned.

 It's all BS.

-It's Obama, don't care who it is, they lie through their teeth.
+These people on the left, I don't care if it's Obama, I don't care who it is, they lie through their teeth.

-Not a limball, they care about people.
+Mr. Limbaugh, they care about people.

-You're the Smith of their thing.
+You're the fifth of their.

-No, I'm I live in Literalville.
+No, I live in Litteralville.

-Just as it is silly that you want to believe.
+I know it's silly, just as it is silly that you want to believe.

 I mean, you've got to believe that happened if you're going to believe your regime.